• Academically selective with transparent guidance to prospective parents on the best fit between prospective children

 Foremarke School Dubai has already become the first school in the UAE, and only the second school globally, to have been given the status of an IAPS World Hub School, by The Independent Association of Preparatory Schools (IAPS).
 And the school has been assessed positively by Repton UK whose latest report can be found here.
 Prospective parents should note that whilst the report is not wholly independent, it strikes a balanced note in recommendation for improvement.
-Again, however, since the inspection was undertaken, many of the points raised have now been addresses
+Again, however, since the inspection was undertaken, many of the points raised have now been addressed.

-Bottom line?
 Subject to our continuing view of a lost opportunity in the provision of scholarships and bursaries, there is no doubt that Foremarke School is offering a very, very good education to its children.
 We particularly draw the attention of prospective parents to the small class sizes that remain fundamental to Foremarke’s approach – and in no small part provide justification for its very high fees.
-But we also draw attention to the new Head who has undertaken very significant changes to the school, particularly in the area of inclusivity and investment in teachers and children.
+But we also draw attention to the new Head who has undertaken very significant changes to the school, particularly in the area of inclusion and investment in teachers and children.
 It really shows.
 Foremarke School Dubai is a school that has found its soul.
 It brings to the education of its children all the benefits of its alignment with the values and British tradition of Foremarke UK, but adds the commitment to inspiring children with the cultural frame of its Arabic home, and a new found recognition of the sparkle and heart that comes from a more inclusive approach to admissions.
 It is a school that finds the best from alll these things and becomes more than the sum of its parts in so doing.

 Note 1: notwithstanding currently generous long-term founding fee discounts for all children until June 2019 , any recommendation of Foremarke comes with the proviso that parents will be able to afford the fees moving forward.